yargalot/grunt-accessibility/README.md

   }
 ```

-Text and JSON format output, default is current text format
+Text or JSON format output

 - 'txt' will output text files
 - 'json' will output .json files